Integrations

 ORQO agents interact with external services through tools — and the standard for tool servers is MCP (Model Context Protocol).
 An MCP server exposes tools that agents can call: search the web, read a file, query a database.

 But standard MCP servers can't do everything.
 They can't manage OAuth flows.
 They can't receive webhooks.
 They can't route incoming messages to the right conversation.
-They can't handle channel-based delivery (Slack threads, email replies, SMS).
+They can't handle channel-based delivery (Slack threads, WhatsApp chats, Telegram groups).

 Apps are wrappers around MCP servers that handle everything a standard MCP can't.
 An App adds: